3percentavos/whacdamole/README.md

 </div>

 **Whacdamole** is a single Python script that acts as a Kubernetes CD operator and CLI tool for Kubernetes app development.
-Whacdamole automates Docker image builds, Helm and Kustomize deployments, and implements GitOps.
+Whacdamole automates Docker image builds, Helm and Kustomize deployments, and a quick way to verify on Kubernetes with an accessible registry.

 At some point I realised that I didn't want to have to build and deploy a hundred different projects to just verify a single application on Kubernetes.
 I decided to make this monstrosity to try and pack everything into yet-another-yaml-config that covers probably most of what you'd need to prototype an app for Kubernetes (hence Whackamole).